isomerpages/pa-cdcnw/_programmes/Caring/DigiReady @ North West.md

 To apply for the scheme, please complete this [form](https://go.gov.sg/nwdigiready) and submit all supporting documents.
 Our officer will get in touch with you upon successful application.

 All applications are subject to assessment and evaluation.
-Supporting documents
+Supporting documents are required to assess the applicant’s overall circumstances and meeting the eligibility criteria does may not guarantee entitlement to assistance.